Lee01-bit/Java/README.md

 Declaring Variables: You learned how to declare variables using the var, let, and const keywords.
 Each has different characteristics regarding scope and mutability.

-var: Has function scope and can be redeclared.
+<b>var</b>: Has function scope and can be redeclared.

-let: Has block scope and can be reassigned but not redeclared within the same scope.
+<b>let</b>: Has block scope and can be reassigned but not redeclared within the same scope.

-const: Also has block scope, but it cannot be reassigned or redeclared, making it ideal for values that should not change.
+<b>const</b>: Also has block scope, but it cannot be reassigned or redeclared, making it ideal for values that should not change.

-2. Data Types:
+2. <b>Data Types:</b>

 Definition: Data types in JavaScript define the type of data that a variable can hold.
 Understanding these types is key to performing correct operations on variables and avoiding errors.

-Common Data Types:
+<b>Common Data Types:</b>

-Numbers: Used for numeric values (e.g., integers and floating-point numbers).
+<b>Numbers</b>: Used for numeric values (e.g., integers and floating-point numbers).

-Strings: A sequence of characters used to represent text.
+<b>Strings:</b> A sequence of characters used to represent text.

-Booleans: Represents true or false, typically used in conditions and logical operations.
+<b>Booleans:</b> Represents true or false, typically used in conditions and logical operations.

-Arrays: A list of values, which can be of any data type, stored in a single variable.
+<b>Arrays:</b> A list of values, which can be of any data type, stored in a single variable.

-Objects: Complex data structures that can hold multiple values and functions (methods) as properties.
+<b>objects:</b> Complex data structures that can hold multiple values and functions (methods) as properties.

 Operators:

 Definition: Operators are symbols or keywords used to perform operations on values (operands).
 They are the building blocks of expressions in JavaScript.

 Types of Operators: